RAK3172-SiP WisDuo LPWAN SiP Application Note

 Power Supply Supervisor

-The module integrates a power-on reset/power-down reset, coupled with a Brownout reset (BOR) circuitry.
+The module integrates a power-on/power-down reset, coupled with brownout reset (BOR) circuitry.

 - BOR (Brownout Reset)

 BOR0 level cannot be disabled.
-Other BOR levels can be enabled by the user option.
-When enabled, BOR is active in all power modes except in Shutdown.
-Five BOR thresholds can be selected through option bytes.
+Other BOR levels can be enabled via user option.
+When enabled, BOR is active in all power modes except shutdown.
+Five BOR thresholds are selectable through option bytes.

 During power-on, BOR keeps the device under reset until the supply voltage VDD reaches the specified VBORx threshold: